Argentina–Brazil football rivalry

-The Argentina–Brazil football rivalry, also referred to as the Superclassic of the Americas (Superclásico de las Américas; Superclássico das Américas), is a football rivalry between the national teams of Brazil and Argentina.
+The Argentina–Brazil football rivalry, also referred to as the Clásico Sudamericano (Clásico sudamericano; Clássico Sul-americano), the Superclassic of the Americas or simply the Superclassic is a football rivalry between the national teams of Brazil and Argentina.
 The rivalry is considered one of the fiercest in international football, having been described by FIFA as the "essence of football rivalry".

 Background

 The games between the two nations are known for both the skill involved and the level of competitiveness, whether it be among individual players, club teams or national fixtures.
 Both teams are often considered among the best in the world and usually regarded as favourites for major football tournaments such as the FIFA World Cup, CONMEBOL and the Copa América.
 They are also routinely ranked among the top nations in both the FIFA World Rankings and the World Football Elo Ratings.

 Moreover, throughout football's history, both nations have had players who, at one point or another, were considered to be the very best in the world, such as Alfredo Di Stéfano, Diego Maradona, and Lionel Messi from Argentina, and Pelé, Ronaldo, and Ronaldinho from Brazil.

 In a head-to-head comparison of senior titles, Brazil has won five FIFA World Cups, while Argentina has won three.
 In contrast, Argentina has won the Copa América sixteen times, compared to Brazil's nine.
 The duo also has many independent achievements in inter-confederation competitions, such as the FIFA Confederations Cup, won four times by Brazil and once by Argentina, the CONMEBOL–UEFA Cup of Champions, twice for Argentina and none for Brazil, and the Panamerican Championship, won twice by Brazil and once by Argentina.